estevaofon/gpt-image-generator/README.md

-## About
+## :space_invader: About

-This code uses the OpenAI API to create a new image based on a provided text prompt.
-It begins by importing required modules, including the OpenAI API and dotenv library for loading environment variables.

-Next, the code loads the OpenAI API key from an environment variable using load_dotenv().
-Then it creates a function that takes a text description as input and generates an image corresponding to it using the OpenAI Image.create() method.

-Finally, the code checks if the script is being run directly or imported as a module, and if it is being run directly, it takes a text description as a command line argument and prints the generated image URL.
+This code imports necessary libraries and sets up an API key for OpenAI.
+There is a function called "create_image" that takes in a description, sends it to OpenAI, and returns the URL of the generated image.
+The main function takes a user input description and calls the "create_image" function with the input as a parameter and prints the resulting URL.

-## Requirements
+## :wrench: Requirements

 The following Python libraries are required:

+- os
 - openai
+- sys
 - dotenv

+## :rocket: OpenAI API

+This application uses the OpenAI API.
+You will need to obtain an API key from the [OpenAI website](https://openai.com/), and add it to your environment variables or a .env file in the project root with the key `OPENAI_API_KEY`.

+## :shipit: Environment Variables

+This application uses the following environment variables, which need to be added to a .env file in the project root:

+- OPENAI_API_KEY

-## Usage
+## :runner:  Usage

-python filename.py "Write a description of the image you want to generate"
+python <filename>.py "Description of the image you want to create"

-## Contribuition
+## :raising_hand: Contribution

 All contributions are welcome!
 Please open an issue or submit a pull request.